hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 <hr>

 #### 11
-# Teaching Frustration, Students should not be loading their faces onto a Cloud Server for security issues
+# Teaching Frustration: Students should not be loading their faces onto a Cloud Server for security issues

 My Solution 1 (Security)
 Use TensorflowJS and WebSerial, load data completely client side.